exfil0/SIGINT-ENGINE/README.md

 3. If using a managed switch, disable DHCP to avoid conflicts.
 4. Ensure internet connectivity for all devices (test with `ping 8.8.8.8`).
 5. Verify assigned IP addresses using `ipconfig` (Windows) or `ip addr` (Ubuntu).
 Verification: From management PC, ping router IP (192.168.31.1) and external (8.8.8.8).
 If fails, check cables/DHCP settings.
-For multi-gen isolation, create VLANs (e.g., GSM on VLAN 10, 5G on VLAN 50); verify with `vlanconfig`.
+For multi-gen isolation, create VLANs (e.g., GSM on VLAN 10, 5G on VLAN 50); verify with `ip link show` or `nmcli con show`.
 ### Installing Ubuntu OS
 1. Download the latest Ubuntu 24.04 LTS ISO from ubuntu.com (verify SHA256 checksum for integrity: `sha256sum ubuntu-24.04-desktop-amd64.iso`).
 2. Create a bootable USB drive using tools like Rufus (Windows) or `dd` (Linux: `sudo dd if=ubuntu-24.04-desktop-amd64.iso of=/dev/sdX bs=4M status=progress && sync`, replace `/dev/sdX` with USB device—verify with `lsblk`).